SchedunApp/Schedun/README.md

 * **Individual daily filter:** A feature that allows users to set for each day their earliest and latest start. ✅Will be added in version v2.0.0
 * **Freemium version:** A free demo version with the very basic schedule generation ability. ✅Will be added in version v2.0.0
 * **Favorited:** A function to add specific names to the favorites, able to access their schedules fast. ✅Will be added in version v2.0.0
+* **Common classes:** Allows users to compare their own classes with others. ✅Will be added in version v2.0.0

 ## 🌐 Contact Information
 If you have any issues with the app, any questions or suggestions, feel free to contact us at: schedunapp@gmail.com